 |Mineral water, bottled water, and other water purposely for drinking||10%|

 Property taxes are administered by the local authorities annually.
 They are based on the value of the property as assessed by the local authorities.

-Stamp duty is charged on a number of transactions at varying rates.
+Stamp duty is charged on a number of transactions including Islamic financial business at varying rates.
 Stamp duty is charged at 1% of the total value for a number of instruments, including hire purchase agreements, composition deeds, leases, conveyance, transfers, share warrants, gifts, and agreements relating to deposit of title deeds.

-Stamp duty of 0.5% is incurred on formation of a company, capital-raising activities (e.g. increase of share capital), debentures, equitable mortgages, and mortgage deeds.
+Stamp duty of 0.5% is incurred on formation of a company and capital-raising activities (e.g. increase of share capital).

 Stamp duty of 1.5% applies on all transfers, including transfer of shares and property.

 Stamp duty of 2% applies on exchange of property.